 Nipsey's own story, cobbled together here from fifteen years' worth of music and interviews, underscores just how all-consuming that fight can be when your city categorizes you as blight and denies you the ability to take access to your own streets for granted.

-It’s a deeper dive than anything we’ve ever published at Streetsblog and may leave our regular readership very confused.
+It's a deeper dive than anything we've ever published at Streetsblog.
 But the fact that so many of those who think about, plan for, and write about cities did not have the faintest idea who Nipsey Hussle was or why he mattered could not go unaddressed.

 If we're to have any hope of creating vibrant urban landscapes capable of nurturing the next generation of Nipseys, the story of L.A., and of cities more generally, cannot continue to be driven by privileged narrators who have yet to reckon with how their own communities benefited from the aggressive suppression of his.